Marco Verratti: Personal life

+Family and relationships

 Verratti was in a relationship since 2009 with a childhood friend, an Italian woman Laura Zazzara, whom he later married and with whom he has two sons, Tommaso and Andrea; the pair separated at the beginning of 2019.
 On 15 July 2021, four days after Italy's Euro 2020 triumph, Verratti married model Jessica Aidi in Paris.

+Legal issues

 On 30 October 2018, Verratti was arrested after being caught drunk driving on the Boulevard Périphérique.
 He was subsequently fined by Paris Saint-Germain.